If you are anything like me, the idea of making air fryer chips might have been one of the main factors when deciding to buy an air fryer!

 Like french fries, you can slice the potatoes up thin or leave them a little thicker for chunky chips.
 If you are making thinner chips (French fries), you’ll need to check on them sooner than the thicker-cut chips to ensure they don’t burn.

 Transfer the peeled chips into a bowl or saucepan of water and give them a good rinse.
 You don’t have to soak the potatoes; you can just give them a good wash under some cold water.
 This will get any excess starch off the potatoes.

 Once you have finished washing them, use some kitchen paper or a clean tea towel to pat them dry.

-Sprinkle your favourite seasoning over the potatoes.
+Add them to the air fryer basket and sprinkle your favourite seasoning over the potatoes.
 Experiment with different spices and herbs – you can try paprika, curry powder, season-all, or just salt and pepper.

-You might want to spray a little more oil on them too if you want them to crisp up even more.
-If after 25 minutes they are not crisp enough for you, just pop them back in for a few more minutes until ready.
+You might want to add a little more oil if you want them really crispy.
+If, after 25 minutes, they are not crisp enough for you, just pop them back in for a few more minutes until ready.

 And that’s it – you should now have the perfect air fryer chips!
 Let me know in the comments if you are a fan of chips in the air fryer!

 No, it isn’t necessary to par-boil chips before air frying.

 The length of time will depend on the thickness of the chips.
 Air fryer chips should take 20 to 25 minutes, but remember to check on them the first time you make them.

 If you overcrowd the basket, chips can turn out soggy in an air fryer.
 Try to give enough space between the chips so that they can crisp up all over.
 Also, remember to shake them.